upandeltd/UpandeInABox/README.md

 *Download and install the custom thingsboard*

-First, use wget to obtain the precustomized thingsboard debian package that has the vipimo branding in this repository.
+First, use we get to obtain the precustomized thingsboard debian package that has the vipimo branding in this repository.

 ```sudo wget https://github.com/upandeltd/ROSSLYN-SOLAR/blob/main/thingsboard%202.4.0.deb```